alasdairwilson/demregpy/README.md

 DEMREG-PY

 This is a python implementation of Hannah & Kontar (2012)'s regularised inversion method.
-The code is tightly based on the IDL mapping version of the DEM reg-inv code found at https://github.com/ianan/demreg
+The code is tightly based on the IDL mapping version of the DEM reg-inv code found at https://github.com/ianan/demreg in addition, the code enforces a positivity constraint on the DEM (hence pos)

 The philosophy was to produce as similar a piece of software as the original version and as such, this python version has been shown to recover the same DEM as the IDL version (to within approximately 4 significant figures).
 It is likely this philosophy has lead to performance hits and I plan to go back and address the more hacky parts of the code at a later date.